Growing Tiny Red & Yellow Currant Tomatoes

 A Long Fruiting Period

-While we were away, our house sitters kept the plants watered and helped themselves to the fruits.
+While we were away, our house sitters kept the plants watered and helped themselves to the tomatoes.
 When we finally got back home after five weeks away, the plants were still producing!
 They slowed down in mid-October and by the end of that month I cleared them from the trough and composted the vines.
 Check out the video below to see how the plants looked on the 21st of October.

 Eating Currant Tomatoes